Legal Financial Obligations

 - You can pay the outstanding monetary balance in full.

-- You can set up a payment plan for the purpose of incrementally paying down your total fines and costs (the full balance must be paid prior to the scheduling of your Merit Review Hearing).
+- You can set up a payment plan for the purpose of incrementally paying down your total fines and costs.

 - You can petition either the court (court of common pleas or the magisterial district court) or the district attorney in the county that you were convicted in to waive your legal financial obligations (not including restitution).
 It is also important to note that these entities can also impose community service in lieu of monetary payment.
 Please contact the court or the district attorney's office directly for additional information.